Let’s face it: college life can be hard.

 Surprisingly, fewer than 200 teams seem to enter the competition annually.

-So, as I sat there reading the competition requirements, it soon dawned on me that to make it to the top 25 teams, I would only have to place in the top 10%-25% percent depending on how many teams entered.
+So, as I sat there reading the competition requirements, it soon dawned on me that I would only have to place in the top 10%-25% percent depending on how many teams entered to make $1,000.

 Anyway, I spent 2 hours working on my marketing proposal after some brainstorming and submitted it without a team member.